When AI Benchmarks Plateau: A Systematic Study of Benchmark Saturation: Empirical Analysis of Benchmark Saturation

 \subsection{Hypotheses-specific Analysis}

-We evaluate five hypotheses regarding potential drivers of saturation, grouped into accessibility ($H_1$), linguistic scope ($H_2$), data construction and quality ($H_3$), task design ($H_4$), and popularity ($H_5$), see App.~\ref{app:hypotheses} for further details.
-Because benchmark age differs across some categories, we distinguish age-balanced comparisons ($H_1$, $H_5$, $H_6$) from age-confounded ones ($H_2$–$H_4$).
-Fig.~\ref{fig:h1-6_analysis} summarizes our results.
+We evaluate five hypotheses regarding potential drivers of saturation, grouped by accessibility ($H_1$), linguistic scope ($H_2$), data construction and quality ($H_3$), task design ($H_4$), popularity ($H_5$), and template ($H_6$); see App.~\ref{app:hypotheses} for details.
+Since benchmark age is itself positively associated with saturation and differs across several benchmark categories, age is an important confounding factor in cross-benchmark comparisons.
+We therefore distinguish age-balanced comparisons ($H_1$, $H_5$, $H_6$), where groups have similar maturity, from age-confounded comparisons ($H_2$--$H_4$) (\Cref{fig:h1-6_analysis}).